 The whole point of a resume is to list your skills and experiences so, of course, the reader expects to find out what your duties included and what areas you have experience in.
 Get straight to the point by simply describing what you did well in your previous positions.

-Exaggerated words are adjectives and adverbs that may seem like they are adding emphasis or clarification, but really just take up space.
-For example, in the phrase “worked hard to,” hard is unnecessary.
-The reader has no knowledge of what you consider a hard, average, or lazy amount of effort so adding the word brings nothing of value to your resume.
+Exaggerated words are adjectives and adverbs that may seem like they add emphasis or clarification, but really just take up space.
+For example, in the phrase “worked hard to,” “hard” is unnecessary.
+The reader has no knowledge of what you consider a hard, average, or lazy amount of effort.
+Adding the word brings nothing of value to your resume.

-A 2016 National Association of College and Employees survey found 70.2 percent of employers are looking for evidence of good written communication skills on recent graduates’ resumes.
+A 2019 National Association of Colleges and Employers survey found 77.5% of employers are looking for evidence of good written communication skills on recent graduates’ resumes.
 They want to see that you can effectively make a written argument for why you should be hired.
 If you do that successfully, they know you have the skills you’ll need as an employee.

-Unsubstantiated words keep you from doing that.
-They make a claim, but offer no evidence to support it.
+Unsubstantiated words hinder that success.
+They make a claim but offer no evidence to support it.
 Because of that, they leave employers unconvinced of why you deserve to be hired.

 Consider this statement: